(You have options in perusing this page: see my Power Browsing advice.)

 "Do you want to create a System Repair disk?"... you should say No!!!
 This is because the "repair disk" would be a DVD... and, or course, (to quote the guide) "...most devices no longer include an optical drive, you can skip [creating the repair disk]."

 ???
 So how then, will we restore the machine, if the need arises?
-We will use a USB installation media to access the recovery enviroment.
+We will use a USB installation media to access the recovery environment.
 (Details to come.)

 After you say "No, don't create a repair disk", you should be looking at a message saying "The backup completed successfully".